 unlink() deletes a name from the filesystem.
 If that name was the last link to a file and no processes have the file open, the file is deleted and the space it was using is made available for reuse.
 If the name was the last link to a file but any processes still have the file open, the file will remain in existence until the last file descriptor referring to it is closed.
 If the name referred to a symbolic link, the link is removed.
 If the name referred to a socket, FIFO, or device, the name for it is removed but processes which have the object open may continue to use it. unlinkat() The unlinkat() system call operates in exactly the same way as either unlink() or rmdir(2) (depending on whether or not flags includes the AT_REMOVEDIR flag) except for the differences described here.
 If the pathname given in pathname is relative, then it is interpreted relative to the directory referred to by the file descriptor dirfd (rather than relative to the current working directory of the calling process, as is done by unlink() and rmdir(2) for a relative pathname).
 If the pathname given in pathname is relative and dirfd is the special value AT_FDCWD, then pathname is interpreted relative to the current working directory of the calling process (like unlink() and rmdir(2)).
 If the pathname given in pathname is absolute, then dirfd is ignored. flags is a bit mask that can either be specified as 0, or by ORing together flag values that control the operation of unlinkat().
-Currently only one such flag is defined: AT_REMOVEDIR By default, unlinkat() performs the equivalent of unlink() on pathname.
+Currently, only one such flag is defined: AT_REMOVEDIR By default, unlinkat() performs the equivalent of unlink() on pathname.
 If the AT_REMOVEDIR flag is specified, then performs the equivalent of rmdir(2) on pathname.
 See openat(2) for an explanation of the need for unlinkat().

 unlinkat() was added to Linux in kernel 2.6.16; library support was added to glibc in version 2.4.

 This page is part of release 5.13 of the Linux man-pages project.
-A description of the project, and information about reporting bugs, and the latest version of this page, can be found at http://www.kernel.org/doc/man-pages/.
-Linux 2012-05-04 UNLINKAT(2)
+A description of the project, information about reporting bugs, and the latest version of this page, can be found at https://www.kernel.org/doc/man-pages/.
+Linux 2021-08-27 UNLINK(2)